pcraig3/fed-notes/src/pages/about.md

 I am around on Twitter ([@pcraig3](https://twitter.com/pcraig3)), and I have opened up [Discussions on Github](https://github.com/pcraig3/fed-notes/discussions).

+### “What are you hoping to achieve by this?”

+The goal was always that you would end up on this About page.

 ### “I have a great idea.
 Can I contribute a post?”

 Email me.